 Not so free market economy: Intervined economy (distorsion)

 When markets are intervened or centrally planned, prices don't reflect a natural supply-demand relation, so profits don't represent creation of value anymore (and favoured producers get value that is not correspondant with demand).
 Therefore, capital is attracted by such profits and allocated into the favoured producers instead of into those that increase value availability the most.

 1) As a consequence there is a reestructuration of the economy that lowers economic growth because of a non-natural allocation of capital.

 2) Those suddenly created distortions that are not allowed to self-correct, may create false expectations, which may trigger or exacerbate business cycles, transforming them into economic cycles and bubbles.

 Economic cycles consist of generalized business cycles, those that affect simultaneously different sectors.

 Usually, when the destruction of value is evident, those policies are somewhat reverted, or further policies are enforced at different places of the value chain.

 1) Fiat money results in a value-redistribution scheme from holders of that money to the Central Bank that issues new units.
-Each previously existing unit represents now a smaller portion of wealth, which destroys previously acquired knowledge through the price mechanism and tends to harm any formerly established recipient of payments while benefiting its counterpart (debtor).
+Each previously existing unit represents now a smaller portion of wealth, which destroys previously acquired knowledge through the price mechanism and tends to harm any formerly established recipient of payments while benefiting the payer.

 The fact that the Central Bank doesn't look for a return when it distributes those units constitutes an advantage for inefficient producers, specially for those directly connected to it.

 Businesses that otherwise would be bankrupt, are able to profit and expand.
 Companies that are able to survive because of the cheap credit "subsidized" by the constant injection of fiat, are called zombie companies.